 In addition to the coveted “Semi-Finalist” designation, students may also qualify as a “Commended Student.”
 The national cut-off score in the 2011-2012 competition was a 201, but increased to 203 for the 2012-2013 competition, equating to approximately the top 5% of test-takers.
 Unfortunately, Commended Students, generally do not receive significant benefits.
 Hispanic and African American students may also compete in the National Hispanic Recognition Program and the National Achievement Scholarship Program (African Americans).

-Last Three Years of Semi-Finalists (and Commended) Cut-Off Scores in Texas
+Last Four Years of Semi-Finalists (and Commended) Cut-Off Scores in Texas

 - 2011 – 2012 – 219 (201 for Commended)